TDStrasser/KookaBlockly-Reference/docs/source/control.rst

 This block causes the program to wait / pause for the specified time before continuing to the next block.

-The number in the box specifies the duration of sleep in decimal seconds.

 .. image:: images/sleep.png
-   :height: 60
+   :scale: 50%
    :align: center

+The number in the box specifies the duration of sleep in decimal seconds.

 Time (s)
 --------